-The Pipestone Trails, accessible via a short road signed for Pipestone just 0.7 kilometers north of the Lake Louise overpass have something for everyone.
-Twenty one kilometers of mostly easy skiing is available.
+The Pipestone Trails, accessible via a short road signed for Pipestone just 0.7 kilometres north of the Lake Louise overpass have something for everyone.
+Twenty one kilometres of mostly easy skiing is available.
 The snow is usually very good.
 I like the outer loop.
-It’s 13 kilometers long and takes you through the woods and then through open meadows with excellent views of the Lake Louise Ski Resort.
+It’s 13 kilometres long and takes you through the woods and then through open meadows with excellent views of the Lake Louise Ski Resort.

 Fairview Trail, Lake Louise Area